Skip to content

 Make Divisible

-Calculates the nearest whole number to x to make evenly divisible when divided by y.
+Calculate the nearest whole number to x that is evenly divisible by y.

 from ultralytics.utils.ops import make_divisible